IntelLabs/nlp-architect/core_models/reading_comprehension/ngraph_implementation/README.md

 1. mkdir data
-2. Download the training and dev datasets  from here https://rajpurkar.github.io/SQuAD-explorer/
+2. Download the training and dev datasets  from here https://rajpurkar.github.io/SQuAD-explorer/ and place the extracted json files in the `data` directory
 3. Download the glove pretrained embeddings from  http://nlp.stanford.edu/data/glove.6B.zip and copy "glove.6B.300d.txt" file into the  `data` directory
 4. Preprocess the data set using this command- `python prepare_data.py --data_path data/`